 Some people who are good talkers aren’t always good listeners.
 It’s hard to do both…and impossible to do both at the same time.
 I try to find a balance and like to listen to people and their stories.
 And working at NRCM, I get to talk to – and listen to – a lot of people and hear about why they love Maine and its environment.

-One of the best parts of my job as NRCM’s public affairs coordinator is that I get to answer phone calls and emails from people who contact us about a variety of issues.
+One of the best parts of my job as NRCM’s communications manager is that I get to answer phone calls and emails from people who contact us about a variety of issues.
 Sometimes they send in photos for our “My Maine This Week” feature on our website.
 Sometimes they just want to give us an updated mailing address.
 Other times, they have specific questions about projects on which we are working.
 Whatever the reason, I try to handle their request and get back to them in as timely a manner as I can.

 Today, I received a phone call from a woman who had seen our recent ad in Down East magazine.
 We are running a membership special now through the end of January and she called to ask some questions.
 I gave her the information she wanted, and then she told me about her connections to Maine – which started in the mid 1950s when she came up here to work at a summer camp as a swim instructor and attend another summer arts program.
 She told me of overnight camping with third graders near Harrison.
 She told me of crafts projects and times spent on Long Pond.
 She told me of getting lost in the woods near the coast with a group of camp staff.
 She lives in Pennsylvania but said her daughter and granddaughter live in Maine – and she told me of their outdoor interests and activities in Maine.
 She said she won’t get here for the holidays due to illness, but that she has spent many Christmases here…never knowing from one year to the next whether there would be no snow or several inches of snow on the ground.